 Do I lose “link juice” from the redirects?
 No, for 301 or 302 redirects from HTTP to HTTPS no PageRank is lost.

 It turns out I just needed to be patient, but that’s a big leap of faith when your site is a big part of your business.
 And it seems like this is an area where Google could make things go more smoothly — or at least offer more reassurance.
+If they want to encourage more people to move to HTTPS, they could make it less of a leap of faith, at least as it concerns Google indexing status.

 I did see a bit of a traffic drop-off.
 While it still counts as a significant amount, it’s not as much as I’d feared.
-But it proved to be only temporary and it bounced back a couple of weeks later.
+But it proved to be only temporary, and it bounced back a couple of weeks later.
 It’s now sitting a little above the pre-HTTPS-switch levels.
 It’s impossible to tie that directly to the move to HTTPS, but it’s a possibility.

 There are Different Kinds of Certificates